Featured snippet guide: How to highlight your Google search results

 Featured Snippet Knowledge Graph

-The Knowledge Graph at Google
+The Knowledge Graph on Google

 Google generally uses Wikipedia for the description text in the Knowledge Graph.
 The featured snippets therefore also give smaller websites the chance to be displayed in the prominently placed Knowledge Graph.